 (b) reference to a police officer includes a designated person acting in the exercise or performance of the powers and duties conferred or imposed on them by their designation.

-(c) where a search or other procedure to which this Code applies may only be carried out or observed by a person of the same sex as the detainee, the gender of the detainee and other parties present should be established and recorded in line with of this Code.
+(c) where a search or other procedure to which this Code applies may only be carried out or observed by a person of the same sex as the detainee, or provides for the detainee to speak to a police officer or member of the police staff of the same sex as the detainee, the gender of the detainee and other parties concerned should be established and recorded in line with Annex I of this Code.

 (d) ‘vulnerable' applies to any person who, because of their mental health condition or mental disorder (see Notes 1G and 1GB):